neondatabase/autoscaling/README.md

 takes careful coordination to move postgres instances from one node to another when the original node doesn't have the room.

-We've [tried a bunch](https://github.com/neondatabase/cloud/issues/1651) of existing tools and settled on the following:
+We've tried a bunch of existing tools and settled on the following:

 * Use [VM live migration](https://www.qemu.org/docs/master/devel/migration/index.html) to move running postgres instances between physical nodes
 * QEMU is used as our hypervisor
-* [NeonVM](https://github.com/neondatabase/autoscaling/tree/main/neonvm) orchestrates NeonVM VMs as custom resources in K8s, and is responsible for scaling allocated resources (CPU and memory _slots_)
+* [NeonVM](https://github.com/neondatabase/autoscaling/tree/main/neonvm) orchestrates NeonVM VMs as custom resources in K8s, and is responsible for scaling allocated resources (CPU and memory)
 * A modified K8s scheduler ensures that we don't overcommit resources and triggers migrations when demand is above a pre-configured threshold
 * Each K8s node has an `autoscaler-agent` pod that triggers scaling decisions and makes resource requests to the K8s scheduler on the VMs' behalf to reserve additional resources for them
-* Each compute node runs the _VM monitor_ binary, which communicates to the autoscaler-agent so that it can immediately respond to memory pressure by allocating more (among other things).
+* Each compute node runs the `vm-monitor` binary, which communicates to the autoscaler-agent so that it can immediately respond to memory pressure by scaling up (among other things).
+* For Neon's postgres instances, we also track cache usage and potentially scale based on the heuristically determined working set size, which dramatically speeds up OLTP workloads.

 Networking is preserved across migrations by giving each VM an additional IP address on a bridge network spanning the cluster with a flat topology; the L2 network figures out "by itself" where to